 Health tests which are advisable for the great dane:

-- heart ultrasound (every 2 years)
+- heart ultrasound (at least every 2 years)

 - hip, elbow and spine X-ray